International Student Admissions

 Applicants currently in the US must also submit the following:

-• If you are on F-1 Optional Practical Training, your employment authorization card and an OPT forfeit letter.
+• If you are on F-1 Optional Practical Training (OPT), you must submit your employment authorization card and an OPT forfeit letter.

-• Completed SEVIS F-1 Transfer Verification Form (if you are currently in the U.S.)
+• Completed SEVIS F-1 Transfer Verification Form (if you are currently in the U.S.).

 For more information about the international student application process and related resources, please visit the GW Graduate Admissions website.

 Submission of the results of the Test of English as a Foreign Language (TOEFL), academic International English Language Testing System (IELTS), the Pearsons Test of English (PTE) academic, or Duolingo English Test (DET), is required of applicants who are not citizens of countries where English is the official language (PDF).